gilsoncav/emails-tags-input/README.md

-# EmailsInput component
+# EmailsInput - A compiled Vanilla JS component with ZERO imports

 ### author: Gilson Cavalcanti

-An experiment towards a "vanilla" web component with Typescript + webpack ie11 compatible
+An experiment towards a "vanilla" web component with Typescript + webpack ie11 compatible.
+The challenge involved **0% imports of existing external libs**. 🤯

 # Features & Tasks